Gold Coast

 Brett Van Latham with an elbow slapping 43cm whiting he caught up the Nerang River.

-Another good option the past week has been targeting a feed of tasty Whiting up the protected rivers and canal systems of the Gold Coast.
+Another good option the past week has been targeting a feed of tasty whiting up the protected rivers and canal systems of the Gold Coast.
 Trying to get out the wind can be hard but luckily on the Gold Coast we are blessed with plenty of options to find some shelter.
 Local anglers Wayne Young and Brett Van Latham (see photo in report) have been braving the wind and rain and managed to score some great feeds from the Nerang River including a big 43cm elbow slapping model seen in this report.
 Wind and tide always play a big part in choosing a good spot to fish, the best-case scenario is to try to plan your trip when the wind and tide are both running in the same direction this will give you the best fishing conditions available.
 If the wind is pushing against the tide, I always recommend using a second anchor to limit the amount your boat swings helping to not move the baits around too much making it a lot easier for the fish to eat the bait.
 A light estuary rod between 7 to 10 foot with a sensitive tip will work well matched with 6 to 9 lb main line and a 6lb fluorocarbon leader and a size 6 short bait keeper hook.
 The best areas to try are the Currumbin Creek, Tallebudgera Creek, Nerang River, Pimpama River, the Coomera River and the Logan River.
 Once the wind eases Wave Break Island, Paradise Point, Bedrooms, Jacobs Well and Tiger Mullet Channel should also produce quality fish.
 Best bait is live bloodworms followed by beach worms and yabbies.

 Henry caught these monster whiting on a Broadwater trip with Clint from Brad Smith Fishing Charters – 38cm and 40cm.

 At the time of writing my report the weather forecast was looking pretty good for fishos keen to head offshore on the weekend, just make sure you have the most up to date forecast before heading out.
 After the big swell and strong southerly winds, the water quality should have cleared up and the water temp would have increased as the warmer water gets pushed in closer to the coast.
-This is good news for angler’s keen to chase Spotted and Spanish Mackerel, before the blow a few fish had started to show up around Mermaid Reef, Palm Beach Reef, The Gravel Patch, The Bait Reef off the Seaway and the closer 18 fathom Reefs off the Seaway.
+This is good news for angler’s keen to chase Spotted and Spanish Mackerel, before the blow a few fish had started to show up around Mermaid Reef, Palm Beach Reef, The Gravel Patch, The Bait Reef off the Gold Coast Seaway and the closer 18 fathom Reefs off the Seaway.
 An early start is a must, it will pay to hit the water before first light, once you have found a show on the sounder try to anchor up and start a burly trail and fingers crossed you will attract the fish to your boat.
 Try floating unweighted half and whole WA pilchards and live Yakka’s back into the burley trail.
 I always recommend casting a metal slug around the area to entice any passing fish towards your boat and waiting baits.
 When choosing a metal slug matching the hatch is very important, I recommend having a few different weights and sizes to try from 20, 30, 40 and even 60 grams for the larger Spotted and Spanish that are likely to have a crack at them.
 Bottom fishing should be good current depending after the swell has stirred up the 18 and 24 fathom reef areas, Snapper, Moses Perch, Tusk Fish, Trag Jew, Sliver Jew and Spangled Emperor should make up the bulk of the catch in these areas.
 Float lining is the best way to increase you catch rates by slowly feeding your baits down at a controlled speed which presents your bait in a much more natural way usually producing a hook up on the drop.
 Out wider on the 36 and 50 fathom line the fads should be holding some quality pelagic species like Dolphin Fish, Wahoo or even a Marlin.
 Also try trolling skirted lures around any bait schools you can locate as predators will normally be hunting nearby.
 Birds are a great sign as they will usually hover over a bait school that is visible from the air giving an extra pair of eyes to help locate a good zone to troll.

 bull shark